-6. Implementation of ACDS Restrictions for the Generating Facility Given that the Constraint Management System ("CMS") can only handle projects interconnection at the low voltage distribution level, projects interconnecting at the subtransmission level do not qualify to be added to CMS and by default will have to rely on a static charging schedule for implementation of ACDS charging restrictions, until DERMS become available.
+6. Implementation of ACDS Restrictions for the Generating Facility Given that CMS can only handle projects interconnection at the low voltage distribution level, projects interconnecting at the subtransmission level do not qualify to be added to CMS and by default will have to rely on a static charging schedule for implementation of ACDS charging restrictions, until DERMS become available.